azsk/AzTS-docs/01-Setup and getting started/README.md

 |ATS_3_SubscriptionRBACProcessor| Collects RBAC details of subscription to be scanned.
 RBAC collected is used to scan the control like "Azure_Subscription_AuthZ_Dont_Use_NonAD_Identities"
 |ATS_4_WorkItemScheduler|  Responsible to queue up subscriptions as workitems for scanning.
 It also reconciles the errored subscriptions through retries in the end.
 By default, it would retry to scan 5 times for each error subscription.
 If there is nothing to process for the day, it would simply ignore the run.
 |ATS_5_MGTreeProcessor| Responsible to fetch details about all the management group that has been granted access as Reader using central MI.
 All these management groups will be fetched by the job and persisted into LA.
 This function is disabled by default.
 To enable this function, you need to add/update ` FeatureManagement__ManagementGroups : true ` and `ManagementGroupConfigurations__ManagementGroupId : <Root_Management_Group_id> ` application setting on Azure Portal.
 To update settings, go to your App Service --> Configuration --> New application settings --> Save after adding/updating the setting.
-|ATS_7_InitiateOnDemandProcessing| Responsible to queue MetadataAggregator's functions (ATS_1_SubscriptionInvProcessor, ATS_2_BaselineControlsInvProcessor, ATS_3_SubscriptionRBACProcessor, ATS_4_WorkItemScheduler) for processing. **Note**: This feature is only available if the AzTS solution is integrated to VNet.
+|ATS_7_InitiateOnDemandProcessing| Responsible to queue MetadataAggregator's functions (ATS_1_SubscriptionInvProcessor, ATS_2_BaselineControlsInvProcessor, ATS_3_SubscriptionRBACProcessor, ATS_4_WorkItemScheduler) for processing. **Note**: This function will only be available if premium tier pricing plan is used for the function app.
+Also this function is available by default for AzTS solution with VNet integration, as the pricing plan used here is premium tier.

  **2.b.
 WorkItemProcessor Functions:**